Posted On: November 13, 2025

 What Affects a Real Estate Appraiser's Salary?

-Most appraisers don't earn a regular salary.
-Those that do are employed by lending institutions or government agencies that rarely hire field appraisers.
+However, those who do earn a fixed salary are employed by lending institutions or government agencies that rarely hire field appraisers.
 Instead, most in-house positions are for appraisal reviewers, who verify the findings of field appraisers, or tax assessors, who calculate taxable value.

 The fee for each job varies by the size, complexity, and type of property they're evaluating.
-For an average-sized single-family home, a typical fee is between $300 and $450.
-Certain commercial properties may command fees over $10,000.
-However, there's also an element of competition.
-In a large city with many field appraisers, the fee may be driven downward.
-In a rural area or during an appraiser shortage, you can ask for more.
+For an average-sized single-family home, a typical fee is between $314 and $423, with the average cost being $357.
+However, certain commercial properties may command fees over $10,000.

 Individual Course